F0lak/dm_open_ref/ref/DM/icon/arithmetic.md

 ## icon arithmetic

+> [!TIP]
-Note: The following "arithmetical" methods of icon manipulation are being phased out in favor of the [/icon](/ref/icon.md)  object, which can be directly manipulated and which provides a wider variety of operations.
+>  The following "arithmetical" methods of icon manipulation are being phased out in favor of the [/icon](/ref/icon.md)  object, which can be directly manipulated and which provides a wider variety of operations.
 Many of those in turn have been obviated by the